-A brave step for a young girl in a male dominated world.
-She was enterprising, hardworking and fearless.
+This was a brave step for a young girl in a male-dominated world.
+She was entrepreneurial, hardworking and fearless.
 She wanted to get in touch with her Irish roots and on an impulse went to visit the poet WB Yeats, who received this bright young thing with positive notes of encouragement.
 She also submitted poems to the Irish Statesman which was edited by the poet George Russell (known to the publishing world as AE) who became her mentor.

 It was the winter of 1933, when she was recovering from a bout of pleurisy, that Pamela started writing the book that would introduce to the world the most famous nanny of them all.

 PL Travers was very much influenced by JM Barrie's Peter Pan.
-The links doesn't stop there: May Poppins was published by Peter Davies who was JM Barrie's adopted son, and the inspiration for Peter Pan.
+The link doesn't stop there: Mary Poppins was published by Peter Davies who was JM Barrie's adopted son, and the inspiration for Peter Pan.

 The Perfect Nanny

 Pamela Lyndon Travers shortened her name to PL Travers as it was the vogue those days for female authors.
-It seems to be the same trend that made Publishers change Joanne Kathleen Rowling to JK Rowling - apparently boys don't tend to read books written by a women.
-Making the name gender neutral apparently helps according to the publishers!
+It seems to be the same trend that made publishers change Joanne Kathleen Rowling to JK Rowling - apparently boys don't tend to read books written by a woman.
+Making the name gender-neutral helps, according to the publishers!
 Could this still be true in this era?

 Her childhood of poverty, the depression era banking collapse, her insecurity about her parents and the desire for a perfect family harmony birthed the nanny who taught life lessons and brought discipline into this disorderly world.